TheServerBorn/J-29-Interface-Engine/PROJECT_HISTORY.md

 A major part of the project vision is restoring physical interaction to digital game libraries.

-Instead of requiring games to physically reside on removable media, J29 can eventually treat disks and storage devices as physical representations or keys for installed software.
+Instead of requiring games to physically reside on removable media, Veyllisto can eventually treat disks and storage devices as physical representations or keys for installed software.

 Examples may include: